Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 The car continued to drive, but everyone was uneasy in their hearts.
 He did not announce the station, and we did not know where we were going.

-Before we left, my dad went to buy a long box of cigarette, saying that in case there was something on the way, it was good to hand a cigarette to talk.
+Before we left, my dad went to buy a whole box of cigarette, saying that in case there was something on the way, it was good to hand a cigarette to talk.
 My brother then slowly moved next to the driver, and gave the whole box of cigarette to the driver.
 He said, "Master, call us at the new bridge station, okay?

 The driver took the cigarette, smiling and nodding.

 As a result, he did not call us!
-We got off the bus in a place where there is no village in front and no store at the back.
+We got off the bus in a place where there was no village in front and no store at the back.
 I didn't know how long I waited for a cab on the way.
 The driver charged 50 yuan per person and took us to Xinqiao.

 > Reasoning and smiling are useless, money is the most real passport.
 This is the first lesson that Ping learned when she came out.